What are my rights if strikes delay or cancel my flight?

 What if I booked a package holiday?

 When you book a package holiday from an EU company you have stronger consumer rights than if you book all the individual elements of your holiday separately.
 If your flight is delayed or cancelled, your travel agent must help you with rebooking, rescheduling, or cancelling your holiday.
+Contact your travel agent immediately to find out your next steps.

 Learn more about package holidays.